Chartered Building Engineers & Corporate Approved Inspectors

 • A non-transferable Pro-Forma Invoice for payment within terms or we may cancel this Registration.

-• BCP’s Terms and Conditions of business, which must be accepted and can not be varied.
+• BCP’s Terms and Conditions of business, which must be accepted and cannot be varied.

 • A GDPR use, storage and transmission of personal data agreement, if you are a defined data subject.

-If we are told by a lead person or others nominated, such as a duly authorised Agent or Contractor, that you wish to use our services and also that you are the property owner, you will be then defined as and the person having the work carried out.
-If there are other stakeholders involved in the properties ownership, such as in a business, marriage or partnership a wife, husband or other person, then you, the Applicant or Agent will be undertaking, in signing the Registration Form on their behalf, that those stakeholders have the knowledge of this agreement and agree that it is binding on them as to this Registration, the Terms and Conditions and Contract including all associated documents listed previously.
+If we are told by a lead person or others nominated, such as a duly authorised Agent or Contractor, that you wish to use our services and also that you are the property owner, you will be then defined as and the person(s) having the work carried out

 Engagement